3 Things You Should Know About TMJ Pain and Jaw Exercises To Stop Teeth Grinding

 Repeat your preferred exercise five times, five times daily.

-3. Wearing a Night Guard Offers Pain Relief and Prevents Teeth Grinding
+3. Wearing a Mouth Guard Offers Pain Relief and Prevents Teeth Grinding

 In some cases, people find their TMJ symptoms disappear without any treatment.
 Occlusal appliances are some of the best tools you can invest in for TMJ.
 After all, grinding and clenching teeth are common effects of the condition and can lead to discomfort as you sleep.
 With a mouth guard, your jaw muscles can relax, providing pain relief and maximum comfort.

-If you suffer from TMJ, jaw exercises and a teeth-grinding night guard can help address your symptoms.
-At Remi, we offer custom night guards designed to perfectly fit your teeth, aligning your teeth and easing the pain.
+If you suffer from TMJ, jaw exercises and a teeth-grinding mouth guard can help address your symptoms.
+At Remi, we offer custom mouth guards designed to perfectly fit your teeth, aligning your teeth and easing the pain.
 Call 1-800-234-1874 and let’s see how we can help you.